Bhargavi84/The-Cook-Book/README.md

  ### Login page / Register page
  * Password will include special characters.
  * Email address field to get to know latest news and updates.
+ * once logged in "New recipe added by some user" pop up.

 # **Testing**